 Downtown Las Vegas casino developer Derek Stevens is the brains behind Circa.
 He also owns The D Las Vegas and Golden Gate casinos on Fremont Street.
 In fact, Circa is across the street from the Golden Gate.
 All three properties will be connected by the Club One rewards program.

 Construction on Circa started in early 2019, but the property faced challenges to opening before the end of 2020 as scheduled.
 Since there were capacity limits due to the spread of coronavirus, the focus on finishing the entire property at once changed.

 Circa’s casino, its restaurants and most amenities within the property will open on Oct.
 28. The hotel is taking reservations for rooms beginning Dec.
 28, just in time for New Year’s Eve celebrations.

 It’s also significant to note that when the property opens, it will be the only Las Vegas casino that requires guests to be 21 years or older.
 Typically, casinos allow patrons of any age to visit with the stipulation that they must be 21 to gamble.

 Circa is an especially impressive property for its location, which is home to mostly smaller and older casinos.
 The hotel will be the tallest structure north of the Vegas Strip.

 Circa plans on having 777 rooms eventually (only a limited number of floors will open in Dec.) and a massive 4,000-person-capacity rooftop pool deck called Stadium Swim.
 Plans for the number of hotel rooms could change, but plans for the pool area should remain intact.

 Stadium Swim is more than just a pool area.
 This amphitheater and pool complex will feature six pools, cabanas, outdoor gaming, dining and a massive 135 x 41-foot video screen.
 Guests will be able to enjoy a relaxing time by the pool or an outstanding outdoor viewing area for sports and other entertainment.

-The casino will have more than 1,300 video poker and slot machines, including 135 bartop machines.
+The casino will have more than 1,300 video poker and slot machine games, including 135 bartop machines.
 Circa will have 55 traditional table games and another 18 electronic table games.
 Machines and table games will be spread out over two levels.